madprops/ezkl/README.md

 "z code tetris" matches paths like `/code/something/tetris`.

-"zlistpaths" can be used to list all the remembered paths.
+"zlist" can be used to list all the remembered paths.

-"zclearpaths" can be used to empty the path file (forget all the paths).
+"zclear" can be used to empty the path file (forget all the paths).